devshashtag/archer/README.md

   # you can add any partition that you want here
-  # just follow the syntax and Archer detect your new partition here
+  # just follow the syntax and Archer detect you'r new partition here

   # name_part: "/dev/sdaX"  # which partition
   # name_mount: "/mnt/path" # where to mount